berkaycpp/berkaycpp/README.md

 <h1 align="center">Hello everybody, I'm Berkay Şahin</h1>
-<h3 align="center">I am currently working as an embedded software engineer for safety-critical and real-time systems, but pursuing for new skills from software world</h3>
+<h3 align="center">I am currently working as an embedded software engineer for safety-critical and real-time systems, at the same time pursuing for new skills from software world</h3>

 - B.S. in Electrical and Electronics Engineering at METU